diegopaiva1/street-view-randomizer/README.md

 ### Image options

-Images are saved under the `images/<country-iso3-code>` directory from where you run the script.
-The image name follows the convention:
+Images will be saved to a directory named after the country code (ISO3) where the following naming convention applies:

 ```
 <lon>_<lat>_h<heading>_p<pitch>_f<fov>.jpg